 The Planning Section oversees the preparation of demobilization planning and collection of incident documentation.

 After the incident has been resolved, an After Action Report (AAR) will be compiled to include information about the incident, the response actions taken, and lessons learned.
 The AAR will provide the channel through which the University may analyze the incident and improve procedures and operations for future events.
 This will ensure a continuing process of enhancement to the University’s mitigation, response and recovery capabilities.

-Additional documentation required for insurance, FEMA, and disaster assistance purposes will be organized by the Finance and Administration Section (See Appendix B: Incident Command System Structure).
+Additional documentation required for insurance, FEMA and disaster assistance purposes will be organized by the Finance and Administration Section (See Appendix B: Incident Command System Structure).

 Some situations may cause the campus to cease some or all University operations.
 In situations when University operations have been shut down, the first step to recovery is to ensure that the campus is safe and secure.
 The second step will be to restore campus facilities and grounds.
 The third step will be for the Policy Group to determine when and how to return to normal campus operations.

-The Director of Emergency Management will be responsible for starting the recovery process while emergency response activities are still being implemented.
+The director of emergency management will be responsible for starting the recovery process while emergency response activities are still being implemented.
 He/she works closely with University personnel and government agencies in the recovery process.
-The Director of Emergency Management looks at how the University can better prepare and mitigate the effects of future emergencies.
+The director of emergency management looks at how the University can better prepare and mitigate the effects of future emergencies.

 Continuity of Operation Plans (COOP) is an effort within individual departments and agencies to ensure continuity of their essential functions across a wide range of emergencies and events.